 To make these types of sight word activities extra fun, display the words on your white board so that students can build the words on your teacher board.
 Plus this make a great center activity!

-Have you ever met a kid that doesn’t like bubble gum?
+Have you ever met a kid that doesn't like bubble gum or cookies?
 Me either!
-So why not use their love of gum to practice building sight words?
-Students read the sight word on the gum machine and use the gumballs to build the word.
+So why not use their love of yumminess to practice building sight words?
+Students read the sight word on the card and use the theme letter cards to build the word.

-The Editable Gumball activity comes with 133 pre-made cards and an editable version so you can add your own words.
+The Editable Gumball activity and Editable Baking Up Cookies activity come with 133 pre-made cards and an editable version so you can add your own words.
 It includes a themed work mat to give students a space to build their words and a recording sheet to hold students accountable.

 Flip and Read Game: